hygull/research/maths/calculating_squares_of_ends_at_8.md

-# Calculating squares of numbers with unit digit 8
+# Calculating square of numbers with unit digit 8

 ### Parameters